jeremyandrews/netgrasp/docs/README.md

 specified in the Security section.
 For example:
 ```
 [Database]
-filename = /var/db/netgrasp/netgraspd.db
+filename = /var/db/netgrasp/netgrasp.db
 ```

 ## [Logging]
 If you want to see what's going on behind the scenes, you can increase the logging level.
-Setting the logging level to WARN notifies you of problems.
+Setting the logging level to WARNING notifies you of problems.
 Setting the logging level to INFO notifies you of interesting things (such as changes in state for devices on the network).
 Setting the logging level to DEBUG will flood you with information.
 For example: